With the clock ticking, will you pick Dane Swan or Gary Ablett? Scott Pendlebury or Matthew Boyd? Lance Franklin or Dean Cox?

 Organising a draft party with your mates might be an option you want to consider; crazed fantasy fans sitting in bars with laptops glowing is a common sight in the US at the start of every season.

-Commissioners can start creating leagues and inviting players to join their leagues on February 1, with the draft process able to be set from February 11.
+Commissioners can start creating leagues and inviting players to join their leagues at any time during the season.